quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part65_13.4_Rigid_Body.md

 ---

 #### Convergence of Numerical Solutions
-Convergence is a critical property that assesses whether as the time step \(\Delta t\) approaches zero, the numerical solution gets closer to the real solution.
+Convergence is a critical property that assesses whether as the time step $\Delta t$ approaches zero, the numerical solution gets closer to the real solution.
 This concept ensures the accuracy of the numerical method over time.

 :p What does convergence mean in the context of numerical solutions?
 ??x
-In the context of numerical solutions, convergence means that as the time step \(\Delta t\) tends toward zero, the approximate solution provided by the numerical method gets arbitrarily close to the exact solution.
+In the context of numerical solutions, convergence means that as the time step $\Delta t$ tends toward zero, the approximate solution provided by the numerical method gets arbitrarily close to the exact solution.
 This ensures that the errors are minimized and the numerical results become more accurate. x??

 ---

 #### Order of Numerical Methods
-The order of a numerical method is determined by how the error in the approximation scales with \(\Delta t\).
-Typically, this error can be expressed as \(O(\Delta t^{n+1})\) for some integer \(n\).
+The order of a numerical method is determined by how the error in the approximation scales with $\Delta t $.
+Typically, this error can be expressed as $ O(\Delta t^{n+1})$for some integer $ n$.

 :p What does "order" mean when discussing numerical methods?
 ??x
-The "order" of a numerical method refers to how the error in the approximation scales with respect to \(\Delta t\).
-Specifically, if the error is proportional to \(O(\Delta t^{n+1})\), we say that the method is of order \(n\).
-This means that as \(\Delta t\) becomes smaller, the error decreases at a rate determined by this power.
+The "order" of a numerical method refers to how the error in the approximation scales with respect to $\Delta t $.
+Specifically, if the error is proportional to $ O(\Delta t^{n+1})$, we say that the method is of order $ n$.
+This means that as $\Delta t$ becomes smaller, the error decreases at a rate determined by this power.

 For example:
-- A first-order method has an error term of \(O(\Delta t^2)\).
+- A first-order method has an error term of $O(\Delta t^2)$.
-- A second-order method has an error term of \(O(\Delta t^3)\).
+- A second-order method has an error term of $O(\Delta t^3)$.

-The order helps in understanding how quickly the numerical solution approaches the exact solution as \(\Delta t\) decreases. x??
+The order helps in understanding how quickly the numerical solution approaches the exact solution as $\Delta t$ decreases. x??

 ---